 If you are an international student, please note that student visa holders cannot extend the duration of their course as a result of undertaking CAP study.

 Enrolling in single subjects is conditional on having the right visa from the Department of Home Affairs.
 If you hold an Australian visa, please check whether undertaking single subject CAP study is allowed under your current Australian visa conditions.

 In your application:

-- Search and apply for the relevant course code (please refer to step 3 above for further information)
+- Search and apply for the relevant course code (please refer to Step 4)

-- Choose the study period you're applying for (please refer to step 2 above)
+- Choose the study period you're applying for (please refer to Step 2)

 - Enter all details about the subject you’re applying for (including the subject code and name).
-If you’re applying for more than one subject click “Add answer” to enter more details.
-If you're applying for undergraduate and graduate subjects you'll need to do separate applications
+If you’re applying for more than one subject, click 'Add answer' to enter more details.
+If you're applying for undergraduate and graduate subjects, you'll need to complete separate applications

-- If you're applying for enabling study, you need clearly indicate you're seeking an Enabling offer in the section 'Purpose for Study'.
+- If you're applying for enabling study, you must clearly indicate you're seeking an Enabling offer in the section 'Purpose for Study'.
 For more information, see bridging and enabling studies

 - Attach any secondary school results, academic transcripts or work experience details if required to satisfy requirements

 - Check all details, agree to the terms and conditions and submit your application.